-The School participates in the Panorama survey.
-This survey is administered twice a year and is completed by students in 3rd through 6th grades.
-The data is used to address the needs impacting positive school culture and climate.
-The Panorama platform links students' attendance, school performance, behavior, ELL classification, and SEL survey results to provide multi-tiered data results and allow for filtering and grouping to create specific goals.
+The School participates in the Panorama survey and Needs Assessment Survey held twice a year.
+This survey is administered twice a year and is completed by every student, teacher, and parent.
+The data is used to address the needs impacting positive school culture.